kshetline/by-request/README.md

 Gets text data and returns it as a string.
 The character encoding scheme used to decode the text is applied according to the following order of priority:

 1. The `encoding` parameter (or `optionsOrEncoding` parameter, as a string value) when the `forceEncoding` option is `true`.
 This will override any declared encoding based on a BOM, HTTP headers, or text content.
 1. The encoding expressed via a BOM, if present, and if not ignored via the `ignoreBom` option.
-If the BOM indicates UTF-32 encoding (either BE or LE), neither of these encodings are currently supported, and an HTTP error status of `UNSUPPORTED_MEDIA_TYPE` (415) will result.
 1. The `charset` value, if provided, in the HTTP `Content-Type` header.
 1. The UTF-16 or UTF-32 encoding implied by the pattern of zero and non-zero values in the first four bytes of the HTTP(S) content.
-Again, if UTF-32 is indicated, this will result in an `UNSUPPORTED_MEDIA_TYPE` error.
 1. Any content-specified encoding that can be seen by looking within the first 2K of data, interpreting that data as if it were ASCII, and finding declarations such as these:

     `<?xml version="1.0" encoding="iso-8859-1"?>`